A measure for adiabatic contributions to quantum transitions: Abstract

 \section{Abstract}

-We construct a measure for the adiabaticity of quantum transitions in an arbitrary basis.
-Small deviations from nearly completely adiabatic quantum dynamics can be easily quantified through integrals of non-adiabatic couplings between instantaneous eigenstates, as is usually done.
-In contrast, the situation is more involved in generic quantum dynamics that may be only partially adiabatic and when transitions between non-eigenstates are of interest.
-Targeting the latter case, we demonstrate with several examples, how the measure is able to distinguish transitions between basis states that occur due to the adiabatic change of a populated energy eigenstate from those that occur due to beating between several such eigenstates.
+We construct a measure for the adiabatic contribution to quantum transitions in an arbitrary basis, tackling the generic complex case where dynamics is only partially adiabatic, simultaneously populates several eigenstates and transitions between non-eigenstates are of key interest.
+Our measure is designed to distinguish transitions between basis states that occur due to the adiabatic change of the underlying populated eigenstates from transitions that occur due to beating between several such eigenstates.
+We demonstrate that the measure can be applied to material or molecular simulations using time-dependent density functional theory, allowing to quantify the relative importance of adiabaticity and thus nuclear motion, for example, in charge or energy transfer.